danzek/cdr-mapper/README.md

 # CDR Mapper

-A web application that plots towers from call detail record (CDR) data to a map file (kml).
+An application that plots towers from call detail record (CDR) data to a map file (kml).

-Currently it accepts CDR data where the cell sites / towers and CDRs are provided in separate files but where the cell site identifiers are unique to a single network element.
+Currently it accepts CDR data where the cell sites / towers and CDRs are provided in separate files or where they are in the same row, but where the cell site identifiers are unique to a single network element.
 See 'future goals' for expansion plans for additional types of data.

+This branch uses `easy_gui v0.97` to provide a simple GUI interface.
+The master branch is a Flask web application.

 ## License